The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Results

-A similar trend is observed for the second galaxy, ID 549516, shown in the second column of Figure \ref{SFH}.
-This galaxy hosts a weaker bar and underwent a massive merger at around 7.5 Gyr ago.
-The resulting burst in star formation is clearly visible in the outer disk in the SFR$_{\text{Birth}}$ profile (top center), but is notably absent in the SFR$_{\text{Final}}$ plot (middle center), indicating that radial migration has redistributed these stars, primarily into the inner disk (red to red-orange lines).
-Additionally, we see a higher SFR$_{\text{Final}}$ in the innermost radial bins when compared to SFR$_{\text{Birth}}$, while the inverse is true for the outer bins (cyan to blue lines).
-This pattern is confirmed in the $\Delta \mathrm{SFR}{_\text{fr}}$ profile (bottom center), where the innermost disk exhibit overestimates of up to 150\% between 13 and 7 Gyr ago, while the outer disk is underestimated by as much as 50\% at the same time.
-These features reflect the smoothing effect of radial migration, which diffuses localized star formation events over a broader radial extent.
+A similar trend is seen for galaxy ID~549516 (middle column), which hosts a weaker bar and underwent a massive merger at around 7.5~Gyr ago.
+In SFR$_\mathrm{Birth}$ (top center) the resulting starburst is prominent in the outer disk, but it is largely absent in SFR$_\mathrm{Final}$ (middle center), indicating that these stars have migrated inward.
+Consequently SFR$_\mathrm{Final}$ exceeds SFR$_\mathrm{Birth}$ in the innermost bins, while the opposite holds in the outer bins.
+The $\Delta\mathrm{SFR}_\mathrm{fr}$ profile (bottom center) shows inner-disk overestimates of up to $\sim150\%$ and outer-disk underestimates of up to $\sim50\%$ between 13 and 7~Gyr ago, illustrating how radial migration smooths localized star-formation events over a wide radial range.